ibrahimadlani/regular-polygon/README.md

 # regular-polygon
-Dynamic displaying of an n-sided regular polygon.
+Dynamic display of an n-sided regular polygon.